Read This First

 Prompt 2: Based on the analogy, write an essay on divine hiddenness.

-The section turns on Divine Hiddenness: A Rational Inquiry, The Analogy: A Brief Recap, and The Core Issue: Divine Hiddenness.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Divine Hiddenness: A Rational Inquiry, The Analogy: A Brief Recap, and The Core Issue: Divine Hiddenness in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Divine Hiddenness: A Rational Inquiry distinct from The Analogy: A Brief Recap.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Divine Hiddenness: A Rational Inquiry distinct from The Analogy: A Brief Recap.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 1. Divine Hiddenness: A Rational Inquiry: The problem of divine hiddenness has long been a subject of philosophical debate.